Optical and transport properties of NbN thin films revisited: Optical properties

-The peak at 5-7 eV agrees with the predictions from the joint density of states calculation. \cite{pfluger1985dielectric} Similarly, the joint density of states calculation predicted transitions between the three highest occupied bands, leading to a peak in the dielectric function at approx. 1 eV.
-Therefore, it is tempting to assign the anomalous Drude peak to the inter-band transitions, as was done in Refs.~\onlinecite{semenov2009optical, kuz1983determination}.
-However, as can be seen from the angle-resolved photoemission spectroscopy (ARPES) measurement, the disorder and/or thickness-enhanced scattering smears the electron structure at the scale $\hbar\Gamma \approx 1.5~$eV.\cite{yu2021momentum} Furthermore, the DFT simulations suggest that such smearing is necessary to stabilize the crystalline structure of $\delta-$NbN.\cite{babu2019electron} Therefore, these inter-band transitions should not be present in the spectra.
+The presence of the peak at 5-7 eV agrees with the DFT calculation presented in Ref. \citenum{pfluger1985dielectric}, where a peak at $\approx 7~$eV was found in the imaginary part of dielectric function $\epsilon_i$, determined from the joint density of states.
+The reported value in the peak $\epsilon_i\approx5$ corresponds to $\sigma_r=\omega\epsilon_0\epsilon_i\approx0.5~\textrm{S}/\mu\textrm{m}$, which is in good agreement to the weight of the Lorentzian found for the thickest sample $\sigma_1=0.68~\textrm{S}/\mu\textrm{m}$.
+Similarly, the calculation of the joint density of states predicted transitions between the three highest occupied bands, leading to a peak in the dielectric function at $\approx 1~$eV.
+Therefore, it is tempting to assign the anomalous Drude peak to the inter-band transitions, as was done in Refs.~\citenum{semenov2009optical, kuz1983determination}.
+However, this approach results in inconsistencies of conduction electron contribution, such as $\hbar\Gamma\sim0.1~$eV.
+The fact that $\hbar\Gamma$ is approximately 10 times larger is particularly evident in the angle-resolved photoemission spectroscopy ARPES measurement, where the disorder and/or thickness-enhanced scattering smears the electron band-structure at the scale $\hbar\Gamma \approx 1.5~$eV.\cite{yu2021momentum} Furthermore, in Ref. \citenum{babu2019electron} based on DFT simulations, it is directly stated, that ``\textit{in $\delta$-NbN, all the calculated phonon frequencies are positive only when an abnormally large value of the electronic band smearing width ($\ge$0.15 Ry) is used.}" meaning that such smearing is necessary to stabilize the crystalline structure of $\delta-$NbN.
+As a consequence of the large value of $\Gamma$, the individual electronic bands, which are separated by energy less than $\hbar\Gamma$, lose their identity and merge together.
+Therefore, these inter-band transitions should not be present in the spectra.
 Also, modelling the displaced Drude peak as an inter-band transition leads to a puzzling shift of its central frequency to higher energies with decreasing thickness, whereas for our model it is explained via the increase of the quantumness $\mathcal{Q}$.

 The corresponding real part of the dielectric function (Fig.~\ref{fig:eps}) given as $\epsilon_r(\omega) = 1 - \sigma_i(\omega)/\epsilon_0\omega$, exhibits the discussed double ENZ feature.
 For $\mathcal{Q} = 0$, the model gives (for $\epsilon_r(\omega)$ and for the ordinary screened plasma frequency $\omega_p$) the well-known results